MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-ui-templates.md

 ## Empty state

 The empty state template can be used for many scenarios, including sign in, first-run experiences, error messages, and more.
-It’s highly flexible⁠—adapt it to use one, a few, or all of the components in the following design.
+It's highly flexible⁠—adapt it to use one, a few, or all of the components in the following design.

 ### Top use cases